 Pinchas Zukerman lamented the fact that Eugene, at the end of his career, did not receive the recognition he deserved.
 He attributed this to the upheavals in the musical world from the late 1950s onwards: “The LP and stereo imposed the disc at the forefront of musical life.
 Transatlantic travel was by plane and transformed performers into globetrotters; the Van Cliburn phenomenon changed the musician’s perception by showing that there was room for financial, political and media exploitation in classical music.
 Music has become a business, where brilliance and superficiality have become the key values.
 Some have adapted.
 Eugene didn’t accept this, and he gradually paid the price.
 He wanted to follow his own path, to be honest musically and humanely, even when it went against his own interests.”

-In 1975, shortly after Istomin and Marta’s wedding, the Puerto Rico Festival was a grand celebration of music and friendship, bringing together the old generation (Serkin, Stern, Schneider, Rose…) and the new (Perlman, Barenboim, Mehta…).
+In 1975, shortly after Istomin and Marta’s wedding, the Puerto Rico Festival was a grand celebration of music and friendship, bringing together the older generation (Serkin, Stern, Schneider, Rose…) and the younger (Perlman, Barenboim, Mehta…).
 Pinchas Zukerman played the Tchaikovsky Violin Concerto and participated in two chamber music concerts on the viola.

 Istomin had only two opportunities to play under Zukerman – twice in Mozart’s Concerto No. 21 in 1980 with the English Chamber Orchestra and a few years later, with the Saint Paul Chamber Orchestra.

-Pinchas Zukerman, in his very early days, plays with great chic and breathtaking virtuosity the Polish in D major op.
+Pinchas Zukerman, in the early days of his career, plays with great chic and breathtaking virtuosity the Polonaise in D major Op.
 4 by Henryk Wieniawski.
 At the piano, Lawrence Leighton Smith.